Thomas Hoccleve: Biography

 Hoccleve was born in 1368, as he states when writing in 1421 (Dialogue, 1.246) that he has seen "fifty wyntir and three".
-Nothing is known of his family, but they probably came from the village of Hockliffe in Bedfordshire.
-In November 1420, Hoccleve's fellow Privy Seal clerk John Bailey returned land and tenements in Hockliffe to him, which suggests that Hoccleve may indeed have had family ties there.
+Little is known of his family, but they probably came from the village of Hockliffe in Bedfordshire.
+In November 1420, Hoccleve's fellow Privy Seal clerk John Bailey returned land and tenements in Hockliffe to him, which suggests that Hoccleve may indeed have retained family ties there.
+But records show that Hoccleve's father William Hoccleve was a Draper operating in London prior to 1365, so the poet may have been born and raised in London.

 What is known of his life comes mainly from his works and from administrative records.
 According to the Regiment of Princes (c.
 1411, 11.804–5), he obtained a clerkship in the Office of the Privy Seal at the age of eighteen or nineteen, which he retained on and off, in spite of much grumbling, for about thirty-five years.
 On 12 November 1399 he was granted an annuity by the new king, Henry IV.
 It was not always paid as regularly as he would have wished, or in full; he is known for complaining about his lack of funds.